Why Attorneys Will Not Always Sue In Malpractice

 “The health care system looks like a giant lottery.
 That is what it looks like these days with these lawsuits and somehow the trial lawyers are always holding the winning ticket.”

 In reality, far more people do not get their day in court to rectify a wrong done upon them through accident or negligence by doctors, hospitals, or the industry.
 Attorneys are the gatekeepers to whether a plaintiff receives their day in court.

-Before taking a case, “personal injury lawyers in both reform and non-reform states take into consideration the same three factors;
+Before taking a case, a personal injury lawyer in both reform and non-reform states takes into consideration the same three factors;

 • the monetary value of the injury (damages);